leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: dryeyes-signs_doctorsexaminationfindings_investigations-cornearefractive_119
 - What is the treatment for Dry eye syndrome?
+- I have very bad dry eyes, what can I do
 - How can I treat dry eyes?
 - Is there any way to stop eye dryness?
 - My eyes are always dry, what can I do about it?